The Character Theory of a Complex Group: Hecke categories and character sheaves

 \ssn{Character sheaves}

-Now we will apply our previous results, as summarized in Theorem~\ref{thm summary}, to our motivating example.
-Namely, we will consider the Hecke category $\cH_G \simeq \D(B\bs G/B)$ of Borel bi-equivariant $\D$-modules on a complex reductive group $G$.
-This is the case when $X=pt/B$ and $Y=pt/G$ are classifying stacks, and so the fiber product $\XYX$ is the the double quotient $B\bs G/B$.
+Now we apply our previous results to our motivating example when $X=BB$, $Y=BG$, for a reductive group $G$ and Borel subgroup $B\subset G$.
+Thus we are studying the Hecke category $\cH_G = \D(B\bs G/B)$ of Borel bi-equivariant $\D$-modules on $G$.

 With this setup, the fundamental correspondence is the horocycle correspondence

 It contains the traditional Springer correspondence as a subspace